bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Here you can see that the fine-tuned model just memorized the training data (a limitation of my non-ideal setup).
 The RAG answer on the other hand conflated the Bill Clinton book "My Life" and "Models of My Life" written by Herbert A.
 Simon.
-Both I guess about "my life" but in two different contexts.
+Both books I have written about and it appears that the LLM could not appropriately distinguish the "my life" in these two contexts.

 A couple of more funny examples where both models scored well according to GPT-4: